 Help is available for opioid use disorder (OUD) in Fayette.
-Use the map below to find resources near you.

 = View the legend and customize filters.

 Each person has a personal path to recovery from opioid use disorder, and treatment with medication is a medical standard of care.
 People who stop using opioids often go back to using them if they do not use medication to help them.
 Stopping and then restarting opioid use increases the chance of dying from an overdose.

 Naloxone is a medicine that can save someone’s life if they are overdosing on opioids — whether it’s a prescription opioid, heroin, or a drug containing fentanyl.
 FDA approved forms of naloxone that are available include the nasal sprays Narcan® and Kloxxado™, the ZIMHI™ prefilled syringe, and generic formulations that are used with a syringe or IV.

 Anyone can give naloxone to a person who may be overdosing, even if you don’t know what they have overdosed on.

 You can get it from a pharmacy or local health department without a personal prescription, often for free.

 It is not safe to share unused medications with others, and it is important remove all leftover prescription pain medication from your home.
 Medication take-back drop boxes and events are the best way to safely dispose of prescription and over-the-counter medicines that have passed their expiration date or are no longer needed.
 See the map above to find local disposal sites.